 Companies in this industry provide food services in casual atmospheres to seated patrons who are served by wait staff and pay after eating.
-Major companies include Bloomin' Brands, Brinker International, and Darden Restaurants (all based in the US), along with Cara Operations (Canada), The Restaurant Group (UK), and Skylark (Japan).
+Major companies include Brinker International, Darden Restaurants, DineEquity, and OSI Restaurant Partners (all based in the US), along with Cara Operations (Canada), The Restaurant Group (UK), and Skylark (Japan).

 Casual restaurants are adopting new technologies and services to compete for consumers who increasingly value convenience.
 Mobile payments, online ordering, and home delivery are becoming more commonplace.
 Pricing is also becoming a more important issue as customers are able to choose from a growing variety of dining options, including pre-packaged meals from outlets such as grocery stores, convenience stores, and coffee shops.
 Full-service restaurants also compete with fast-food and other limited-service restaurants, fine-dining establishments, and specialty eateries.
 Emerging competitors such as providers of subscription meal kits could further disrupt the industry in the future.

 Products include appetizers, entrées and main dishes, desserts, and beverages.
 Some establishments specialize in particular types of cuisine, while about half of casual full-service restaurants serve general American fare, according to Mazzone & Associates.
 Popular specialties include breakfast foods, Italian food, seafood, and Asian cuisine.
 Alcoholic beverages, including beer, wine, and spirits, account for about 15% of full-service restaurant sales.